szeweq/Minecraft-Flux/README.md

 ## Compatibility with RF and other energy units
 Minecraft-Flux is backward-compatible with Redstone Flux.
 That means every machine or item can be charged with MF energy (but you can't charge MF with RF...
 YET).
 Compatibility with other energy systems will be available in future versions.

-It is also compatible with Immersive Flux (IF; From Immersive Engineering).
+It is also compatible with Immersive Flux (IF; From Immersive Engineering) and EU from IndustrialCraft 2.

 ## Flavored Energy
 Flavored Energy provides customization of energy.
 You can create your own custom energy flavor.
 Just create a name and add some NBT data.
 If your mod doesn't use normal energy or you are going to create a magic mod then Flavored Energy is the best option.